 Growing up, I was never a huge fan of pecan pie; it always seemed just a tad too sweet and heavy, especially at the tail end of a huge Thanksgiving meal.
 Then, last year at Christmas, we made these Vegan Pecan Caramel Bars and I ate half of the pan in an hour.
 So there ya go.

 First things first, homemade vegan caramel is super easy to make (only four ingredients) and it tastes absolutely amazing.
 All you need to make it is equal parts full fat coconut cream and coconut sugar, plus a pinch of sea salt and vanilla extract (and some patience to let it cool!).
-If you’re planning to make this last minute, either make a batch of caramel beforehand (it stores well in the refrigerator) or use a store-bought alternative; this is our favorite vegan brand to buy when we’re in a pinch!
+If you're planning to make these pecan caramel bars last minute, either make a batch of caramel beforehand (it stores well in the refrigerator) or use a store-bought alternative; this is our favorite vegan brand to buy when we're in a pinch!

 NOTE: We make this the night before we plan to serve them so that they have a bit of time to harden in the fridge.
 They're still delicious when the caramel is a bit runny, but they're a mess!